5 min read

 4. Reply with the answer.

 Three messages, one tool call, one short answer.
-That's the basic agent loop.
+That's the basic loop, start to finish.

 Where local agents fail

 • Loops without progress.
-Model calls the same tool with the same args twice.
+The model calls the same tool with the same args twice.
 Or worse, three times.
-Defense: detect repetition, inject a message explaining "you already tried this; pick a different approach."
+Defense: detect the repetition, then inject a message saying "you already tried this; pick a different approach."

 • Premature stopping.
-Model gives up after one tool call when the task needs three.
-Defense: nothing automatic; sometimes you have to add explicit step planning to the prompt.
+The model gives up after one tool call when the task needs three.
+Defense: nothing automatic.
+Sometimes you just have to add explicit step planning to the prompt.

 • Hallucinated results.
-Model claims a tool returned data when no tool was called.
-Defense: never trust the model's narration of tool output; always show the user what tools actually ran.
+The model claims a tool returned data when no tool ran at all.
+Defense: never trust the model's narration of tool output.
+Always show the user what tools actually ran.

-These don't disqualify local agents.
-They just mean local agents need more defensive scaffolding than Claude or GPT-5 do.
+None of this disqualifies local agents.
+It just means they need more defensive scaffolding than Claude or GPT-5 do.

 Frameworks that make this easier

 You don't have to write agent loops from scratch.
-The 2026 frameworks that work well with local models:
+The 2026 frameworks that play well with local models:

 • smolagents (HuggingFace).
-Lightweight, designed for any OpenAI-compatible backend.
-The closest to "just import and use."
+Lightweight, built for any OpenAI-compatible backend.
+The closest thing to "just import and use."

 • LangGraph.
-Heavier framework with state machines and explicit graphs.
-Good for production agents where you need control flow guarantees.
+Heavier, with state machines and explicit graphs.
+Good for production agents where you need control-flow guarantees.

 • CrewAI.
 Multi-agent framework.
-Each agent has a role, tools, and goals.
+Each agent gets a role, tools, and goals.
 Works with Ollama.

 • LlamaIndex.
-Originally a RAG framework, now also has agents.
-Pairs naturally with the embedding stack from post 10.
+Started as a RAG framework, now has agents too.
+Pairs naturally with the embedding stack from the previous post.

-All four support pointing at Ollama or LM Studio.
-Pick smolagents for first projects; graduate to LangGraph when you need real graphs.
+All four can point at Ollama or LM Studio.
+Pick smolagents for first projects.
+Graduate to LangGraph when you need real graphs.

 Tool design for local models